isetbio/isetbio/calculators/README.txt

 model which allow us to transform the Croner&Kaplan '94 visual RF parameters (radius and sensitivity) from visual to retinal counterparts and vice-versa.

-The generated datasets are saved in the CronerKaplanRGCModel.psfDeconvolutionDir, with a separate file for each of the eccentricities examined.

-To visualize an existing dataset, for a subset of the eccentricities, call: generateDeconvolutionFilesForMidgetRGCs('eccTested', [0 0.2 0.5 1 1.5 2 3 4])

 %}